Heimatmeister/2b2t-germany-motds/README.md

 any advertising will result in your username being written down and forever denied

 all requests must be from a pull request, any issues made will not be acknowledged

+Your MOTD may not make it due to an issue, if it doesnt ill let you know meaning dont bitch about it